Edward C. Holmes: SARS-CoV-2

-Institutional Affiliations
+Institutional affiliations

 Before moving to Sydney in 2012, Holmes held academic appointments at various universities in the UK and USA including:

 His research has been funded by the Royal Society, the UK Biotechnology and Biological Sciences Research Council (BBSRC), Canadian Natural Sciences and Engineering Research Council (NSERC), Rhodes Trust, Wellcome Trust, United States National Institutes of Health (NIH), National Science Foundation (NSF), Australian Research Council, and Australian National Health and Medical Research Council (NHMRC).

 Awards and honours

 Holmes was elected a Fellow of the Australian Academy of Science (FAA) in 2015 and a Fellow of the Royal Society (FRS) in 2017.
 In 2017 he was awarded an Australian Laureate Fellowship.
 He was awarded the Scientific Medal, Zoological Society of London in 2003.
 In October 2020 Holmes was named NSW Scientist of the Year.
 In January 2021 he was jointly awarded the General Symbiont prize as an exemplar in the practice of data sharing at the Research Symbiont Awards alongside Zhang Yongzhen for sharing the first SARSCov2 genome.
 In November 2021 he was awarded the Prime Minister's Prize for Science.

+He was the recipient of the 2024 Croonian Medal and Lecture, awarded by the Royal Society.